RZ9569/Seminar-3-introduction-to-version-control/File1.md

 add some features

-Writing program with some bugs
+Creating conflict with main branch

 Shalom